elastic/kibana/src/plugins/data/server/server.api.md

     metaFields: string[];
     removeScriptedField(fieldName: string): void;
     resetOriginalSavedObjectBody: () => void;
+    // Warning: (ae-forgotten-export) The symbol "SerializedFieldFormat" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    setFieldFormat: (fieldName: string, format: SerializedFieldFormat) => void;
     // Warning: (ae-forgotten-export) The symbol "SourceFilter" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)